-Projections show that short-term borrowing, from the PWLB or other Local Authorities, of approximately £12 million may be required to sustain sufficient levels of liquidity through to 12 months from the date the accounts are authorised for issue.
-There is £62.1 million headroom between current borrowing (£80.9 million as of 30 September 2020) and 31 March 2022 forecast Capital Financing Requirement (CFR) of £143 million.
+Projections in the Treasury Management Strategy Statement, approved by Full Council 3 February 2021, indicate a possible need for short-term in-year borrowing commencing 2021/2022 through to 2028/2029 in order to sustain sufficient levels of investments and liquidity.
+During 2021/2022 to date (30 November 2021) cash levels have exceeded expectations and no borrowing is now forecast at any point during this year.
+Borrowing will be sourced from other local authorities or from the PWLB.
+As at 31 May 2021 there is £90.6 million headroom between current borrowing (£65.3 million as of 31 May 2021) and 31 March 2022 forecast Capital Financing Requirement (CFR) of £155.9 million.
 In addition to this the Council's Operational Boundary and Authorised Borrowing Limit is £150 million and £160 million respectively which gives sufficient headroom to borrow should it be required.